-Clause 102 provides for the transfer of administration and investments of the Fund from the State Superannuation Board to the Victorian Superannuation Board.
+Clause 102 provides for the transfer of administration and investments of the Fund from the State Superannuation Board to the Victorian Superannuation Board, and clarifies the power of the trustees over investments.

 Standard provisions for the indemnity of trustees and for delegation have also been included.